sagarkadamati/bm-bone/README.md

 bm-bone
 =======

-This is sagar's sample operating system.
+This is sagar's simple operating system.